 Under Part 2 A of the Environmental Protection Act 1990, all local authorities have a duty to inspect their land to identify where contamination is present.
 This is to ensure that the appropriate person (the polluter) is made to improve the land to a standard that makes it ‘suitable for its use’.

-We have written a draft strategy which identifies the local arrangements for fulfilling the contaminated land inspection.
+We have written a strategy which identifies the local arrangements for fulfilling the contaminated land inspection.

 Currently there are no entries on the public register.
-If any entries are added to the register they will be listed on this webpage.
+Any entries added to the register will be listed on this webpage.

 We are also involved with the preventing pollution that could lead to the contamination of land.
 Along with the Environment Agency, we are responsible for the authorisation and monitoring of all polluting processes within Woking Borough.
 This ensures that all industrial and commercial processes are actively controlled, and that appropriate standards are enforced.